taylorhummon/smoothmath/docs/source/usage.rst

 Notice that python just echoed back the expression we entered!
 Unlike the usual math operations built in to python, smoothmath expressions don't automatically reduce to numbers during program evaluation.
-It would get tiring to write ``Add`` on the left all of the time, so smoothmath supports using the standard infix operators like the plus symbol.
-Under the hood, however, smoothmath always works with operators written like functions on the left.
+It would get tiring to write ``Add()`` as a function on the left all of the time, so smoothmath supports using the standard infix operators like the plus symbol.
+Under the hood, however, smoothmath always works with operators written on the left.

 >>> from smoothmath.expression import Constant
 >>> Constant(2) + Constant(3)